jchan444/SignalWireSDKs/packages/NodeSDK/README.md

 There are currently two methods that you can use -

 send(message: string);
-    Sends the string message to the WebSocket server and records the entry with date and time in log.txt
+    Sends the string message to the WebSocket server and records the entry with date and time in log.txt at root folder

 disconnect();
     Cleanly disconnects from the WebSocket Server